NagendranGS/Wenum/README.md

 # What does Wenum🌌 do?

-Once entered a domain subdomains are enumerated and sorted and saved in a file
+Once entered a domain subdomains are enumerated and sorted and saved in a file .

-Subdomains are filtered based on status codes
+Subdomains are filtered based on status codes.
-Alive Subdomains are sent for URL enumeration
+Alive Subdomains are sent for URL enumeration.
-URLs containing parameters are seperated
+URLs containing parameters are seperated.

 Vulnerable parameters for following bugs are seperated individually based on their names